ycashfoundation/YecLite/README.md

-Zecwallet-Lite is z-Addr first, Sapling compatible wallet lightwallet for Zcash.
+YecLite is z-Addr first, Sapling compatible wallet lightwallet for Zcash.
 It has full support for all Zcash features:
 - Send + Receive fully shielded transactions
 - Supports transparent addresses and transactions
 - Full support for incoming and outgoing memos
 - Fully encrypt your private keys, using viewkeys to sync the blockchain

 ## Download
-Download compiled binaries from our [release page](https://github.com/adityapk00/zecwallet-lite/releases)
+Download compiled binaries from our [release page](https://github.com/ycashfoundation/YecLite/releases)

 ## Privacy
 * While all the keys and transaction detection happens on the client, the server can learn what blocks contain your shielded transactions.